takaakikishida/easysum/README.md

 ```

-## Example
+## Example: Setup

-In this example, we use the [`gapminder`](https://cran.r-project.org/web/packages/gapminder/readme/README.html) dataset for demonstration, including missing in some variables to check the behavior of the functions.
+In the following examples, we use the [`gapminder`](https://cran.r-project.org/web/packages/gapminder/readme/README.html) dataset for demonstration, including missing in some variables to check the behavior of the functions.

 ```r
 library(dplyr)